 ABOUT OUR PHOTOS

-Photographer Lois Miller specializes in birds.
-When she is not working her day job, she is out with her camera, mucking around in marshes, scoping at the Port, exploring the lake and other local habitats --even getting down on her belly in the sand to get a great shot.
+Photographer Lois Miller specialized in birds.
+When she was not working her day job, she was out with her camera, mucking around in marshes, scoping at the Port, exploring the lake and other local habitats --even getting down on her belly in the sand to get a great shot.

-Lois’s photos have been featured in an exhibit at the University of Oregon and in several galleries on the Oregon Coast, including the Point B Studio Gallery in Port Orford’s Battle Rock business district.
+Lois’s photos were featured in an exhibit at the University of Oregon and in several galleries on the Oregon Coast, including the Point B Studio Gallery in Port Orford’s Battle Rock business district.

-Her photos have been published in a variety of publications including, Oregon Birds, the Oregon Birding Trails brochures, and in our own Kalmiopsis Audubon Society Storm Petrel.
+Her photos were published in a variety of publications including, Oregon Birds, the Oregon Birding Trails brochures, and in our own Kalmiopsis Audubon Society Storm Petrel.

-She has also placed in several national photo competitions, including Parade Magazine’s and the Great Backyard Birdcount's.
+She also placed in several national photo competitions, including one in Parade Magazine, Audubon Magazine, and another with the Great Backyard Birdcount.

 Most of his recent volumes combine writing and big displays of nature photography.
+His 2016 book Rivers of Oregon and his 2010 book Rivers of California showcase the magnificent waterways of those two states.
 His 2006 book, Rivers of America, and his 2008 book, Trees and Forests of America are a matched pair that present collections of 200 color photos each of these remarkable landscapes.
 Luminous Mountains: the Sierra Nevada of California is a 2008 photo book about that great mountain range; California Wild features stunning images of that state’s extraordinary wildlands; and The Columbia focuses on that great river basin of the Northwest.

-Tim has won the National Outdoor Book Award, the Independent Publishers Book Award, the Director’s Award from the National Park Service, and other honors.
+Tim has won the National Outdoor Book Award twice, the Independent Publishers Book Award, the Director’s Award from the National Park Service, and many other honors.

 He frequently gives slide shows to audiences nationwide.
 His books are available locally at Gold Beach Books.